9geun9geun/notekeeper-app/README.md

-Note Keeper App using React
+Note Taking App using React

 How to use:
 Can add notes by clicking the add button